Pythagora-io/gpt-pilot/README.md

 ![GPT Pilot workflow](https://github.com/Pythagora-io/gpt-pilot/assets/10895136/d89ba1d4-1208-4b7f-b3d4-76e3ccea584e)

-1. You enter the app name and the description
+1. You enter the app name and the description.
-2. **Product Owner agent** asks a couple of questions to understand the requirements better
+2. **Product Owner agent** asks a couple of questions to understand the requirements better.
-3. **Product Owner agent** writes user stories and asks you if they are all correct (this helps it create code later on)
+3. **Product Owner agent** writes user stories and asks you if they are all correct (this helps it create code later on).
-4. **Architect agent** writes up technologies that will be used for the app
+4. **Architect agent** writes up technologies that will be used for the app.
-5. **DevOps agent** checks if all technologies are installed on the machine and installs them if they are not
+5. **DevOps agent** checks if all technologies are installed on the machine and installs them if they are not.
 6. **Tech Lead agent** writes up development tasks that Developer will need to implement.
-This is an important part because, for each step, Tech Lead needs to specify how the user (real world developer) can review if the task is done (e.g. open localhost:3000 and do something)
+This is an important part because, for each step, Tech Lead needs to specify how the user (real world developer) can review if the task is done (e.g. open localhost:3000 and do something).
 7. **Developer agent** takes each task and writes up what needs to be done to implement it.
 The description is in human-readable form.
 8. Finally, **Code Monkey agent** takes the Developer's description and the existing file and implements the changes into it.
 We realized this works much better than giving it to Developer right away to implement changes.